francis2/api/csharp/services-api/docs/ConfigurationApi.md

-Returns all entities of ClearingHouse type
+Retrieves all entities of ClearingHouse type

 ### Example
 ```csharp